Steps of PPAP during new development | Production part approval process

 Scope:

-The procedure is applicable for all products manufactured in the organization and its suppliers.
-Production part review and approval are required for each part before the first quantity shipment in the situations as described later.
+The procedure applies to all products manufactured in the organization and by its suppliers.
+Production part review and approval are required for each part before the first quantity shipment in the situations described later.

 Responsibility:

-Primary responsibility of PPAP is of NPD Head with the support of other department heads.
+The primary responsibility of PPAP is with the NPD Head, with the support of other department heads.

 What is a Significant Production Run?